nguyenphuminh/catbrain/README.md

     100000,
     // Dataset as an array
     [
-        // A data object with expected output of an input { inputs: [0, 0], outputs: [0] },
+        // A data object with expected outputs of inputs { inputs: [0, 0], outputs: [0] },
         { inputs: [0, 1], outputs: [1] },
         { inputs: [1, 0], outputs: [1] },